sheepman39/DAlTON/algorithm.md

 Steps - create a GenericNode called currentNode and currentNode gets head.
 Also, create a length integer with the initial value of 0.
 While the currentNode is not null, increment the length by 1 and then set the currentNode to the next node.
 Once the loop is done, return the length.

-### GenericLL.get(int i): NodeType
+### GenericLL.get(int i): NodeTyp
-Goal - given an index, return the data in the node
+Goal - given an location, return the data in the node

 Input - an integer representing the index of the item in the linked list

-Output - the data from a node at the index i
+Output - the data from a node at the location i

 Steps - Create a GenericNode called currentNode and set it to null.
 Create a returnValue and set it to null.
 Then check if i is a non-negative number.
 If it is, set the currentNode to head and then start a for loop iterating over j while j < i, j++.
 In the for loop, set the currentNode to the next node.
 This will allow us to find the currentNode at the i index.
 Out of the for loop, set the return value to the data in the current node.
 Then return the retturnValue, which will either be data or null.